TakayukiNagamine/FastTrack-Workshop/README.md

 <img src="https://github.com/TakayukiNagamine/FastTrack-Workshop/blob/51f898dc45415f4d5f22719334d37dc2e7d62cb1/images/aggregate_data.png" width = 100%>
 </p>

-# Another fun bit: Plotting vowels using R
+# Tidying up data for R

 I think FastTrack becomes even more powerful if combined with R. This, however, requires you to figure out how to tidy up the data for a more